YuliaTarima/COP2822-WebScripting/ch2.1.b_celsiusFahrenheightConverter/README.md

 using the blur event listener to ensure the accurate final conversion for the last entered value (both ways).

-I also challenged myself to use CSS variables.
+I also challenged myself to use custom CSS and CSS variables.

 2. Upload: Video file (60 seconds minimum)